accliu/Linux_SAS_job_aid/README.md

 # data_filter_shell_git.sh
 The shell script is used to reduce file size by column selection and record filtering.
 The dilimited files can first be reduced in size in Unix and then imported to statiscital softwares.

+There is also the NBA dataset associated with the script stored in the repo.